Stock owners are required to ensure their animals are securely fenced at all times and are liable for a range of fees if their stock gets out.

 - keep the fences well maintained

 - put a contact phone number on horse covers.

-Stock on the road are a serious hazard.
+Stock on the road is a serious hazard.
 If your stock stray onto a roadway you will be liable for:

 - any damages in the event of an accident, this may include criminal charges

-- any costs incurred as a result from your stock being impounded by council.
+- any costs incurred as a result of your stock being impounded by council.

 Stock on private property

 If your stock stray onto private property you will be liable for: